PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 ### What is Mouseflow?

-Mouseflow is a behavioral analytics tool that offers session replay, heatmap, and basic funnel analysis features.
-It's designed mainly for use on marketing and e-commerce websites.
+Mouseflow is a behavioral analytics tool that offers session replays, heatmaps, and basic funnel analysis.
+It's designed mainly for marketing and e-commerce websites.
 It's very similar to Hotjar, making it a direct rip and replace solution.

 According to data from BuiltWith, 5,555 of the top 1 million websites use Mouseflow (correct as of Feb 2024), considerably less than Hotjar's 72,048.